-Combine Your PhD With MBA-Level Training That Is Required For Management Positions In Industry
+Combine Your PhD With MBA-Level Mentoring That Is Required For Management Positions In Industry

-Increase your professional value by accessing MBA-level training that will enable you to transition from academia directly to a management-level position in industry.
+Increase your professional value by accessing MBA-level mentoring that will enable you to transition from academia directly to a management-level position in industry.

-The ScientistMBA materials will help you increase your business acumen and teach you industry concepts that will show employers you are a business professional.
+The ScientistMBA Career Track materials will help you increase your business acumen and help you with industry concepts that will show employers you are a business professional.

 - Get promoted from your current entry-level position into a management-level position 5-8 years ahead of schedule.

-- Learn the entire curriculum of top MBA programs without having to pay the standard $238,800 in tuition and fees.
+- Learn the core curriculum of top MBA programs without having to pay the standard $238,800 in tuition and fees.

 - Get access to management-level networking and job search strategies, including proven management-level resume templates.

-- Receive training from instructors who attended Top 10 MBA schools.
+- Receive mentoring from instructors including those who attended top 10 MBA schools.

-“The ScientistMBA program successfully partnered my scientific expertise with business knowledge and strategies, which immediately elevated my career to a management-level.”
+“The ScienceMBA Career Track successfully partnered my scientific expertise with business knowledge and strategies, which immediately elevated my career to a management-level.”

-“Thanks to ScientistMBA, I was able to make a positive impression on top employers and get hired, proving that PhDs who have business acumen are valuable. ”
+“Thanks to the ScientistMBA Career Track, I was able to make a positive impression on top employers and get hired, proving that PhDs who have business acumen are valuable. ”

-“The ScientistMBA modules provide a good blueprint of business concepts and the private SMBA group complements this by diving more specifically into particular business ideas with real world examples. ”
+“The ScientistMBA Career Track modules provide a good blueprint of business concepts and the private ScientistMBA group complements this by diving more specifically into particular business ideas with real world examples. ”

-…and take an inside look at ScientistMBA in this live demonstration.
+…and take an inside look at the ScientistMBA Career Track in this live demonstration.

 Change Your Career Trajectory… Starting NOW